brentgroves/repsys/research/m_z/soap/soap_header.md

 All SOAP nodes on the message path are expected to examine the header block (provided that the header has not been removed by a node earlier in the message path).
 - <http://www.w3.org/2003/05/soap-envelope/ultimateReceiver>
 Only the ultimate receiver node is expected to examine the header block.

+## mustUnderstand

+This attribute is used to ensure that SOAP nodes do not ignore header blocks which are important to the overall purpose of the application.
+If a SOAP node determines, by using the role or actor attribute, that it should process a header block, the action taken depends on the value of the mustUnderstand attribute.
+1 (SOAP 1.1) or true (SOAP 1.2): The node must either process the header block in a manner consistent with its specification, or not at all (and throw a fault).
+0 (SOAP 1.1) or false (SOAP 1.2): The node is not obliged to process the header block.
+In effect, the mustUnderstand attribute indicates whether processing of the header block is mandatory or optional.

+## relay (SOAP 1.2 only)

+When a SOAP intermediary node processes a header block, the SOAP intermediary node removes the header block from the SOAP message.
+By default, the SOAP intermediary node also removes all header blocks that it ignored (because the mustUnderstand attribute had a value of false).
+However, when the relay attribute is specified with a value of true, the SOAP intermediary node retains the unprocessed header block in the message.